RobinUS2/indispenso/README.md

 If this completes without errors you have a indispenso binary.

+## Running
+This application is architected with minimal setup and maintenance in mind.
+All you need is one or multiple seed nodes, and a shared secret.

+	$ ./indispenso --seeds="indispenso-seed.my-company.com" --secret="my_secret_of_at_least_32_characters"

 ## Goals
 - Easy management of servers, applications and infrastructure
 - Secure access and granular permission control